-These are a few things investors look for when evaluating a business:
+There are certain criteria that investors will generally look for when evaluating a start-up.
+These include:

-- Solves a strong customer pain.
-The product or service shouldn’t just be a ‘nice-to-have’; it should solve a problem and create real value for customers.
+- A product or service that solves a strong customer pain.
+It shouldn’t just be a ‘nice-to-have’; it should solve a problem and create real value for customers.

 - Exit opportunities.
 There has to be a potential way for the VC to exit so they can realise returns and get the money back to their own investors.